MahdiT54/OTCmarketanalysis/README.md

 OTC markets analysis by Lily, Mahdi, Rubyat, George

-Setting up dbt
+Setting up dbt,
-Connecting PowerBI/Tableau to Snowflake
+Connecting PowerBI/Tableau to Snowflake,
 Create the ELT

 This repository contains scripts and documentation for analyzing OTC markets using various tools and platforms.